codydjango/everyday/README.md

 Everyday is an ethereum-integrated habit-former.
 As difficult tasks become habitual, update your routine for continuous improvement.

-It takes 30 days to ingrain a new habit.
-Get started now.
+[The everyday-api](https://github.com/codydjango/everyday-api/) provides for signed message verification and persistent sessions.
+Try it out live on [github.io](https://codydjango.github.io/everyday/).

 ### How does this work?

-Create routine checklists, get things done, and monitor your progress.
+Create routine checklists and monitor your progress.
 Commit to getting things done, and see how you fare against other people who choose the same tasks.

-If that's not enough to keep you motivated, gamble on whether you achieve your goals.
-Win back your ether plus your share of the ether that other people lost!

-To win, sign in by the target date to report your progress.

-#### Caveats

-This game functions on the basis of an "honor-code".
-It's entirely possible for you to not achieve your goal but claim that you have.

 #### Installation
 run `npm install`

+#### Technical
+* ParcelJS for builds
+* React
+* Web3
+* Dockerized golang microservice for web3 message-signing authentication and persistant sessions.

 #### Develop
 run `npm run start`